Eberhard Havekost: Work

 Havekost was one of a new generation of painters who used a digitalized, multimedial visual language in their work.
 Working from photographic sources – shots from TV and video, images culled from magazines and catalogues and his own photographs – he selected subjects ranging from anonymous buildings, trains and trailers, and modified them to make inkjet prints as the departure point for his paintings.
 Among the subjects which regularly recur are nature, portraits or figures, architectural interiors and exteriors, and means of transportation such as caravans, aeroplanes and automobiles.
 He often painted series of repetitive images to replicate the serial change of visual effect in nature.
 The theme of a 2007 25-part series of paintings is zensur or censorship, and the artist applies the concept of blocking or erasing something thematically or formally.
 Retina is a 2010 series of six oil paintings that deal with the optical perception of the world of objects and their abstraction.

 In 2005, art critic David Pagel described Havekost in the Los Angeles Times as "a promising painter so deeply indebted to Richter's version of abbreviated Photorealism that it appears he has not yet come into his own".
 In The New York Times, Roberta Smith wrote that "the blunt dispatch and immediacy of Mr. Havekost's surfaces, while suitably laconic, run counter to the randomness and remove of the images, providing a necessary disconcerting tension."

+In 1999, Eberhard Havekost created the painting Benutzeroberfläche 1 (User Interface 1).
+The term “user interface,” referring to the visible part of a computer system, is representative of many of his works: Havekost depicts the visible surface of things, while the underlying system remains concealed.
+Fundamental to Havekost’s series and individual works is the fragmentary depiction of details, through which the subjective perception of the viewer is addressed and established visual habits are questioned.